MauroMombelli/mauromombelli.github.io/_posts/2018/2018-10-20-Anwser-to-nhoya.md

 # “Microsoft is [not] spying on us!”

-I find really funny how you has people to point out for resources but i clear how you:
-- dont give a way to comment/PR on the article
-- didnt make a basic search by yourself

 Since you ask for resource, especially here in EU we habe TONS of lawsuit even from different governament against Microsoft.
 That is only 3 articles taken from the first page of a goolge research for "microsoft illegal data collection", and are all article have less than 3 years.
 So yes, “Microsoft is spying on us!”, and there is no doubt.